proycon/LaMachine/docs/lamachine_pres_2021.md

 ## Modularity and Configurability

-* LaMachine defines a limited number of *software meta-packages* of participating software
+* LaMachine defines a limited number of *installation recipes* of participating software
-    * (these 'packages' are implemented as ansible *roles*)
+    * (these are implemented as ansible *roles*)
-* The user decides which to install, packages can be also be added later at will (but not removed)
+* The user decides which to install, new ones can be also be added later at will (but not removed)

 ## Architecture Overview